-At the end of the day, you’re having a wedding day, not a photo shoot!
-A good photographer will be able to get amazing images with a short window of time but only if you all take a part of it and enjoy the day you created.
-We’re here to help, and to document your day.
+At the end of the day, you're having a wedding day, not a photoshoot!
+A good photographer will be able to get amazing images within a short window of time but only if you all take a part of it and enjoy the day you created.
+We're here to help, and document your day.
 We want photos that last generations with natural photos of the events of your day.
 Whether it is nan shedding a small tear or the belly laughs with your most loved we want to capture these memories where you forget about us, the photographer.

 So just enjoy your day and dive on in!

 If you have any more useful wedding photography tips why not share them in the comments?